csdcf/puppet-watchdog/README.md

 to ship a default value that works on all hardware however hopefully a period of 60 seconds should work in 99% of cases.

-This module has been built on and tested against Puppet 2.7 and higher.
+This module has been built on and tested against Puppet 3.0 and higher.
-Puppet 2.7 support is slated for removal at the next major version.

 The module has been tested on: